Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-Royal Park - Hendon - Albert Park's median taxpayer income was $53,868 and average income was $59,278 in the financial year 2022.
-This is lower than national averages compared to Greater Adelaide's median income of $52,592 and average income of $64,886.
-As of March 2025, current estimates project a median income of approximately $59,702 and an average income of $65,698 based on Wage Price Index growth of 10.83% since financial year 2022.
-The 2021 Census shows that incomes in Royal Park - Hendon - Albert Park rank modestly, between the 31st and 36th percentiles for household, family, and personal incomes.
-The income bracket of $1,500 - 2,999 dominates with 33.7% of residents (2,304 people), similar to regional levels where 31.8% fall into this bracket.
-Housing affordability pressures are severe, with only 82.7% of income remaining after housing costs, ranking at the 29th percentile.
+Royal Park - Hendon - Albert Park showed a median taxpayer income of $53,868 and an average of $59,278 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
+This was lower than national averages, contrasting with Greater Adelaide's median income of $52,592 and average income of $64,886.
+Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates would be approximately $60,779 (median) and $66,883 (average) as of September 2025.
+According to the 2021 Census figures, household, family, and personal incomes all ranked modestly in Royal Park - Hendon - Albert Park, between the 31st and 36th percentiles.
+The $1,500 - 2,999 income bracket dominated with 33.7% of residents (2,304 people), similar to regional levels where 31.8% occupied this bracket.
+Housing affordability pressures were severe, with only 82.7% of income remaining, ranking at the 29th percentile.

 Frequently Asked Questions - Income